LICENSING, CREDITS & ATTRIBUTIONS

 Non-PRO Composers/creators who produce their own original work can contact us directly if they are interested in our stations including their tracks on our programme playlists.
 However, we require non-exclusive licenses for all music we play on our stations.

 The music royalties on our Mixcloud cloudcasts and stations are paid by Mixcloud which has a comprehensive licensing framework with rightsholders globally, including licenses with record labels, publishers, collecting societies and more.
 Mixcloud’s ICE ‘Core’ licence covers PRS, STIM and GEMA repertoire for their combined 290,000 members and repertoire for some of the leading independent music publishers.
-However, in the UK, since PRS has introduced license fees for music playing on websites, we no longer use the Mixcloud players on our websites as we have been unable to confirm if the Mixcloud licensing framework covers embedded players.
-We hope that we can clarify the licensing situation shortly.

 (NB Our Zeno station webplayers on the our websites are playing non-PRO music which is not covered by the PRS License.)